loresoft/EntityFrameworkCore.Generator/docs/ef/dataContext.md

 ### namespace

-The namespace for the the class. *Variables Supported*
+The namespace for the class. *Variables Supported*

 ### directory